perftool-incubator/multiplex/README.md

 ## Requirements file
 The requirements file defines all the validation and transformation parameters for a specific benchmark.
-The file contains the following blocks: `defaults` and `essentials`, as part of the `presets` array; and `validations`.
+The file contains the following blocks: `defaults` and `essentials`, as part of the `presets` section; `validations` and `units` are the other sections.
 The example below is a simplified version of fio benchmark requirements file:
 ```
 {
     "presets": {